Whether it’s your first or your 51st, here’s how to plan a church weekend away and make it a great success.

 - General support for anyone via a confidential application to the leader.

 What will we do?
 There will be decisions to make about the type of weekend you’re going to run.
 Will it be active or relaxed or a combination?
 Are you planning to self-cater or do you want to arrange catering.
 Facilities at The Quinta mean you have some different options for cooking and eating.

 Where will we go?
 When deciding on a location for your church weekend you’ll want to think about travel distance, the facilities on offer and the cost.
 You may also be looking for a place where there are shared Christian values and experience of supporting the type of event that you are running.

 PROMOTE, persuade and inspire people to come to your church weekend

 The whole business of encouraging people to come is a really important aspect of preparation so start as early as possible, and then keep going.

 Be enthusiastic.
 Ensure announcements are delivered by those most suited to that job.
 Enthusiastic communicators will make a real difference.
 Use images if possible and don’t over-inform.
-If you are able to do this over successive weeks at church, give minimum info at first and then expand.
+If you are able to do this over successive weeks at church, give minimum information at first and then expand.

 Be aware.
 Keep a list of the ‘interested but yet to commit’ folk.
 When your Key People meet, share the names with the group so the right person can follow up.
-That way you can make sure people feel invited and include and that someone they know is going too.
+That way you can make sure people feel invited and included, and that someone they know is going too.

 Take a deposit.
 You need to prepare for cancellation costs, should the worst happen, but it also will establish commitment from proposed delegates and reduce the likelihood of last-minute drop-outs.